What is Depression?

-The history of using cannabis as a medical treatment goes all the way back to 2800BC, to ancient China under the rule of Emperor Shen Nung.
-In these times, it was used to treat malaria, rheumatic pain, for reproductive disorders or as an anaesthetic when taken with wine.
+The history of using cannabis as medical treatment goes all the way back to 2800BC, to ancient China under the rule of Emperor Shen Nung.
+In these times, it was used to treat malaria, rheumatic pain, reproductive disorders or as an anesthetic when taken with wine.

-Since the 1970’s interest has increased into the use of cannabinoids and its medical benefits.
+Since the 1970’s interest has increased in the use of cannabinoids and their medical benefits.

 A link between the defects within the endocannabinoid system and depression was found through this research, with the use of CBD potentially providing a treatment option.
 The review found a cross-sectional study that showed that people who consume cannabis occasionally or even daily have lower depressive symptoms than those who have never tried it.
 When randomised clinical trials investigated the effects of THC and CBD separately in the management of psychiatric patients, preliminary results suggested that CBD may have potential efficacy in the treatment of psychotic and anxiety disorders.
 It was also found to be tolerated well by the study participants and only had few minor side effects.